calcuis/simple-data-file-reader/README.md

 ```
 py reader.py
 ```
-the reader is able to read the content of .csv, .txt., and .json in the current directory
+the reader is able to read the content of .csv, .txt., and .json (regardless how large the file size is) in the current directory